 Powder Progression Tour

-DO YOU CHARGE THE PISTES BUT STRUGGLE IN POWDER?
-LEARN THE SECRET TO POWDER SKIING/SNOWBOARDING WITH OUR CERTIFIED COACHES AND GUIDES
+DO YOU CHARGE THE PISTE BUT STRUGGLE IN POWDER?
+LEARN THE SECRET TO POWDER SKIING/SNOWBOARDING WITH OUR CERTIFIED COACHES AND GUIDES.

 Based in Niseko, the powder capital of Hokkaido, you will get to explore the mountains of Niseko United, as well as surrounding areas such as Moiwa, Rusutsu and Kiroro.
 Our flexible itinerary will have you chasing the best conditions at each of these resorts.

-This is a guided instructional tour with a focus on powder coaching with fully certified instructors
+This is a guided instructional tour with a focus on powder coaching with certified instructors

-On this tour Whiteroom’s certified instructors will help you get the most out of your skiing.
-With years of powder coaching behind them, they’ve found that often simple tips, drills and technique correction will unlock the secret to powder skiing/riding.
-By the end of the tour you will have learnt to be confident whilst maintaining control in a variety of terrain.
-Video analysis sessions will give you and your instructor the chance to analyse and improve your technique and build on what you have learnt that day.
+With years of powder coaching behind them, Whiteroom’s experienced coaches have found that often simple technique correction will unlock the secret to powder skiing/riding.
+You and your powder coach will analyse and then improve your technique and build on what you have learnt through goal setting and skill development.
+By the end of the tour you will have learnt to be confident whilst maintaining control in a variety of powder filled terrain.

-*29DEC and 26JAN tour are the only tours with both Ski and Snowboard instruction.
+**1FEB tour is the only tours with both Ski and Snowboard instruction.
 All other tours are ski only.

 6 to 1 Client to Guide ratio